Host A Hive

 What happens when bees are first delivered?

 Bees will progressively exit the hive and fly in small circles around the hive entrance.
 The circles will get gradually wider and further away from the beehive entrance.
-This is so the bees can get their bearings and familiarise themselves to their new surroundings.
+This is so the bees can get their bearings and familiarize themselves to their new surroundings.
 After 1-2 days, the bees will be accustomed with their new surroundings and will fly in straight lines to their closest nectar source such as your vegetable garden or fruit trees.

 What about my pets?

 Cats and Dogs are absolutely fine on the property while a beehive is present.
-Cats seem to be more inquisitive than Dogs but both are wise enough to know not to antagonise the bees!
+Cats seem to be more inquisitive than Dogs but both are wise enough to know not to antagonize the bees!
 However, the odd one soon learns not to disturb the hive.
 If your cat or dog has a known allergy to bee stings then it would be wise to have an antihistamine on hand.

 When do I get some of the yummy honey from my own beehive?